ricardonadao/ricardonadao.github.io/_posts/2019-07-09-vcf-sddc-manager-proxy-setup.md

 The easy way to populate the repository is to download the bundles directly from _VMware_.

 When _SDDC Manager_ has internet connectivity the setup is quiet straightforward, however when the access is done through an _http proxy_ the configuration require some configurations changes directly in the appliance.

+_SDDC Manager_ only supports proxy servers that do not require authentication {: .notice--warning}

 The official _VMware Documentation_ link is at [_Download Bundles With a Proxy Server_](https://docs.vmware.com/en/VMware-Cloud-Foundation/3.7/com.vmware.vcf.admin.doc_37/GUID-BB15EADE-DCD3-4D51-824E-124C9B364D20.html_)
 {: .notice--info}